JyotsnaT/LeetCodeSolutions/heaps.md

 # Heaps, Priority queues and Heapsort

 # Heaps
-Heaps data structures are complete binary trees that makes it apt to be implemented as arrays.
+Heap data structures are complete binary trees that makes it apt to be implemented as arrays.
 ![heap as binary tree and array implementation](max-heap.jpg) Image source: Introduction to algorithms.
 Cormen Et, al